 The Same example can be applied to how nifty works.

-What are the Highs and Lows of Sensex in last 10 years?
+What are the Highs and Lows of Sensex in the last 10 years?

-The market is affected by various political, social and economic factors across the world.
-The lowest points were reached in 2008 when the stock markets in U.S. started crashing and there were major credit losses in the U.S. There was a steep drop in 2015 as well.
+The market is affected by various political, social, and economic factors across the world.
+The lowest points were reached in 2008 when the stock markets in the U.S. started crashing and there were major credit losses in the U.S. There was a steep drop in 2015 as well.